Nesterov Acceleration of Alternating Least Squares for Canonical Tensor Decomposition: Momentum Step Size Selection and Restart Mechanisms: Numerical Tests

 \Cref{fig:compare-nes-als-variants} shows the performance of our optimal Nesterov-ALS-RF-SG method on the synthetic test problems, with an ablation analysis that compares it with those variants obtained by varying one hyper-parameter of Nesterov-ALS-RF-SG at a time.
 In this $\tau$-plot, we display, for each method, the fraction of the 60 problem runs for which the method execution time is within a factor $\tau$ of the fastest method for that problem.
 For example, for $\tau=1$, the plot shows the fraction of the 60 problems for which each method is the fastest.
-For $\tau=2$, the plot shows, for each method, the fraction of the 60 problems for which the method reaches the convergence tolerance in a time within a factor of two of the fastest method for that problem, etc. As such, the area between curves is a measure for the relative performance of the methods.
+For $\tau=2$, the plot shows, for each method, the fraction of the 60 problems for which the method reaches the convergence tolerance in a time within a factor of two of the fastest method for that problem, etc. As such, the area between curves is a measure for the relative performance of the methods, with the curves at the top performing the best.

 We can see that several variants have comparable performance to Nesterov-ALS-RF-SG, so the optimal choice of restart mechanism and momentum weight is not very sensitive.
 For these tests, changing the delay parameter has least effect on the performance.
 Interestingly, this is then followed by changing the momentum weight to be a constant of 1.
+It thus appears that, for our non-convex problem, the simple choice of $\beta_k=1$ combined with a suitable restart mechanism leads to a highly performant acceleration method.
 This is followed by changing function restarting to gradient restarting and speed restarting, respectively.
-More detailed numerical results comparing Nesterov-ALS-RF-SG with a broader variation of restarted Nesterov-ALS are shown in the supplement, further confirming that Nesterov-ALS-RF-SG generally performs the best among the family of restarted Nesterov-ALS methods, for the synthetic test problems.
+More detailed numerical results comparing Nesterov-ALS-RF-SG with a broader variation of restarted Nesterov-ALS methods are shown in Appendix \ref{ap:detailed-results}, further confirming that Nesterov-ALS-RF-SG generally performs the best among the family of restarted Nesterov-ALS methods we have considered, for the synthetic test problems.